The Pan-STARRS1 Database and Data Products: Flow of Data From Pipeline to the Pan-STARRS Catalog Database

 Once the DVO database is built, it is then calibrated.
 Steps include relative photometry and astrometry.
 Average properties are also calculated.
 Full details are in \citet{Magnier2017c}.

-There are several categories of DVO files that are used by {\em IppToPsps} to populate the PSPS database.
-Short summaries of these file types are included here, full details are available in \citet{Magnier2017c}.
-This list is only a subset, and only the files that are most relevant for {\em IppToPsps}.
+Several categories of DVO files are used by {\em IppToPsps} to populate the PSPS database.
+Here we give a short summary of the subset of DVO files that are most relevant for {\em IppToPsps} (see \citet{Magnier2017c} for more details).

 \begin{description}

 \item[.cpt] Object information - each .cpt table has one entry for each object in that region of the sky.
 It summarizes the average properties of that object as long as those properties can be derived independently of the filter used.
 Information such as mean RA and Dec are listed in these files.